eddydoes42/FieldOpsPro/replit.md

 ## Current Status (August 2025)

-The application is fully operational with comprehensive demo data and modern dark theme:
+The application is fully operational with comprehensive demo data, modern dark theme, and complete multiple role assignment system:
 - ✓ Complete role-based authentication and authorization system with administrator-only role assignment
 - ✓ Administrator dashboard with real-time statistics and full system access
 - ✓ Manager dashboard for team and work order management with priority tasks and active issues sections